ECON4091 – Master's Thesis and Oral Exam

 Students present the master thesis (15 min) which is followed by a questions and answers session (20 min).

-- to investigate students' understanding of the topic and research methods; and
+- to investigate students' understanding of the topic and research methods

-Thus, the questions that will be posed during the oral examination will be linked to the thesis and will inquire about the relevant knowledge, skills and competencies of the student.
+The questions that will be posed during the oral exam will be linked to the thesis and will inquire about the relevant knowledge, skills and competencies of the student.
 They may, for example, relate to the research question, the structure of the thesis, comprehension of the relevant economic theory and methods and possible improvements of the thesis.